Soviet Jewry movement: History

 The Western Bloc did not become involved in the movement until the mid-1960s.
 One of the earliest organized efforts was the Cleveland Council on Soviet Anti-Semitism, a grassroots organization that brought attention to the plight of Soviet Jews from 1963 until 1983.
 It began as a study group led by three of the founding members of Beth Israel – The West Temple in 1963: Louis Rosenblum, Herbert Caron, and Abe Silverstein.
 Though the council included prominent rabbis, pastors, priests, and city officials, many initial council members were fellow congregants.
 As the first such group in the world, this organization spawned other local councils and a national organization.
-Between 1964–69, the Cleveland council developed educational tools, such as organizational handbooks for other communities, the newsletter Spotlight, and media presentations.
+During 1964–69, the Cleveland council developed educational tools, such as organizational handbooks for other communities, the newsletter Spotlight, and media presentations.
 They also devised protest strategies that became integral to the movement to free Soviet Jewry.
 One of the council's most successful activities was the People-to-People program of the late 1960s, which represented 50,000 members.

-Although not officially sponsored by Beth Israel – The West Temple, the temple provided office space to the council from 1964–78, and the council periodically reported to the congregation's Social Action Committee.
+Although not officially sponsored by Beth Israel – The West Temple, the temple provided office space to the council during 1964–78, and the council periodically reported to the congregation's Social Action Committee.
 Although the Cleveland council was still active in 1985, by the late 1970s the Jewish Community Federation had taken over the major local organizing effort for Soviet Jewry.
 By 1993, the Cleveland Council on Soviet Anti-Semitism no longer needed to exist, as it had accomplished its mission, and the Soviet Union had also ceased to exist.